ChiefMetDing/bikesharing/README.md

-# Citibike 2019 August Bike Sharing Analysis
+# Citi Bike 2019 August Bike Sharing Analysis

 (Please find graphs and charts in the following link.
 No graphs or charts is provided in this document.
 [link to dashboard](https://public.tableau.com/app/profile/ding.zhang/viz/M14Challenge/HowtoRideBikesElegantly "link to dashboard"))

 ## Overview
-The analysis processed Citibike's bike sharing data obtained in August 2019 in New York City.
+The analysis processed Citi Bike's bike sharing data obtained in August 2019 in New York City.
 The purpose of the analysis is to convince investors that a bike-sharing program in Des Moines is a solid business proposal, giving the fact that both cities are similar in the following ways:

 - Are on the planet Earth;
 - Have citizens know how to ride a bike;